LakshmiSravya123/pokemon/README.md

 # Pokémon Data Pipeline

-This Streamlit app fetches Pokémon data from the public PokeAPI, transforms it into a DataFrame, saves it to MySQL, and exposes Prometheus metrics for Grafana visualization.
+This Streamlit app fetches Pokémon data from the public PokeAPI, transforms it into a DataFrame, saves it to PostgreSQL (Neon-ready), and exposes Prometheus metrics for Grafana visualization.

 Features
 - Extract Pokémon data from PokeAPI